gallosanchez23/roborregos-web/README.md

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): to check automatically syntax errors and fix them.
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint): to tell prettier to use eslint syntax.

+**_NOTE: The following are not as strongly recommended, but are helpful too._**

 - [Flow Language Support](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode): to show flow's errors on intellisense
-- [Babel ES6/ES7](https://marketplace.visualstudio.com/items?itemName=dzannotti.vscode-babel-coloring): this one is optional, and it helps to visualize better the code in the most recent standard.
+- [Babel ES6/ES7](https://marketplace.visualstudio.com/items?itemName=dzannotti.vscode-babel-coloring): it helps to visualize better the code in the most recent standard.

 Once installed, everything should be running smoothly, because the setting.json is already configured.